 Computing at St Matthias

 At St Matthias, we want to give children the skills to safely use the internet and to be able to adapt to technology that is constantly evolving.
 We want to prepare children for life beyond our school, ensuring they know the exciting opportunities, as well as the challenges and risks, of using the internet.
-Through following the Rising Stars Online Safety programme and the Switched On Computing programme, we are ensuring our children are confident in the three main strands of computing: information technology, digital literacy and computer science.
+Through following the National Centre for Computing Education’s Teach Education alongside the online safety strands from the Education for a Connected World framework, we are ensuring our children are safe and confident in the three main strands of computing: information technology, digital literacy and computer science.
 Each year, previous learning is consolidated and deepened, ensuring the children at St Matthias are prepared for a future where technology is at the heart of everything.
 You can find an overview of the skills that are taught here.

 Another aspect of computing that we want to develop in our students is the ability to use different hardware and software to create digital content.
 We do this through teaching the children how to use a range of targeted software and applications, across the curriculum.
-This might mean that children publish their literacy using Puppet Pals, Word or Publisher.
+This might mean that children publish their writing using Puppet Pals, Google Slides or Google Docs.
 It may be that they use Explain Everything to articulate their thinking process when completing an activity in Maths or Science.
 It could be that they create videos or books to demonstrate something they have learned in RE.
 Finally, it may be that children create codes to manipulate sprites in Scratch Coding and learn how to debug programmes when there are problems.
-If you would like to practise coding with your children, they each have access to an Espresso Coding account and other free apps are available such as Swift Coding, which can be downloaded on any Apple device.

 Part of what we teach our St Matthias children is how to think computationally, which helps with their problem solving.
 This doesn’t require any technology but definitely helps when using technology, especially with coding.